 Then, after 5 years, you can apply for citizenship and a second passport.
-A passport from Ecuador will only get you visa free travel to 81 countries, and Guatemala is just a little better at 116, but they will help you begin the reconstruction process.
+A passport from Ecuador will only get you visa-free travel to 81 countries, and Guatemala is just a little better at 116, but they will help you begin the reconstruction process.

 You might be surprised to know that a passport from Guatemala is quite valuable.
-It includes visa free travel to only 116 countries, but the entire Schengen Region of Europe is on the list.
+It includes visa-free travel to only 116 countries, but the entire Schengen Region of Europe is on the list.
 This means you can spend up to 90 days in Switzerland, France, Germany, etc.

-Once you have citizenship from one of these countries, you can apply for another better second / third passport.
+Once you have citizenship from one of these countries, you can apply for another better second/third passport.
 This is because several countries only require a background check from your “home” country.
-Once you have a passport from Guatemala, and have lived there for a few years, Guatemala will be your home country for future applications.
+Once you have a passport from Guatemala and have lived there for a few years, Guatemala will be your home country for future applications.

-If this is too long to wait, and you can spend $300,000, some of the lesser known Caribbean countries will consider your application for citizenship from a felon.
+If this is too long to wait, and you can spend $300,000, some of the lesser-known Caribbean countries will consider your application for citizenship from a felon.
 St. Lucia, Dominica and others will give you a fair shake and consider each application on its merits.
 Where others refuse felons out of hand, these countries will at least give it a read.

-The major factors considered when reviewing a second passport with a felony is the amount of time that has passed since the crime, your history since being released, how long you were incarcerated, and, of course, the offenses you were charged with.
+The major factors considered when reviewing a second passport with a felony is the amount of time that has passed since the crime, your history since being released, how long you were incarcerated, and, of course, the offences you were charged with.

 In order to prepare a second passport application with a felony, we need the charging order, supporting court documents, probation documents (if any), a description of your work and life history since, and as many reference letters from quality sources as possible.
 With this, you will have a fighting chance to get citizenship from one of the Caribbean islands.